BDunnCode/cloud-project-one/README.md

 ![VPC Text Diagram](vpc-text-diagram.png)

-# ✍️ Design Rationale & 💰 Cost Savings
+# ✍️ Design Rationale and 💰 Cost Savings

 The intent with this project was to immediately jump in and create a functioning VPC that would resemble a professional network.